chapel-lang/chapel/doc/rst/platforms/cray.rst

 instead you wish to build Chapel from source, continue on to `Building Chapel for an HPE Cray System from Source`_ just below.

-Note that the Chapel module for HPE Cray EX systems does not yet have the gasnet communication layer built into it.
+Note that the Chapel module for HPE Cray EX systems does not currently have the GASNet communication layer built into it.
 For multilocale execution on EX systems please use the ofi communication layer instead.

 For information on obtaining and installing the Chapel module please